TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Controlled Terms URL**: None

 **Field Name**: Time Period Covered
-**Description**: Time period to which the data refer as a single date/time, multiple dates/times, or a range of dates/times in ISO 8601.
+**Description**: Time period to which the data refer as a single date-time or an interval.
+Must conform to the ISO 8601 standard.
 This reflects the time period covered by the data, not the dates of coding or making documents machine-readable or the dates the data were collected.
-Also known as span.
+Also known as the "span" covered by the data, this may reflect the dates during which an event occured.
 **Use**: Recommended
 **Use Condition**: None
 **Accepts Multiple Values**: Yes